 Besides exercise coaching, you may have a need for nutrition coaching, stress management coaching, psychological coaching, or a host of other types of coaching for you to achieve your maximum potential.
-Luckily, Gina Paulhus has an extensive background in nutrition and psychology and is capable of being a coach for you in all of these areas.
+Luckily, Gina Paulhus has an extensive background in nutrition and psychology.
+She can also refer out to specialists when needed who she collaborates with regularly.
 All of the Home Bodies trainers have particular specialties and we sometimes use a team approach if a particular type of coaching is needed for a client to achieve his or her maximum potential.

 While we sometimes hold a half-hour or hour-long coaching appointment as a separate session, oftentimes just 10 or 15 minutes of an hour-long personal training session is dedicated to coaching time to make sure that the client has the tools to reach his or her maximal potential.
 We have found that, by spending 45-50 minutes on exercise and 10-15 minutes on coaching, the client achieves far better results than if we spent 60 minutes on exercise and no time on coaching.
 For that reason, we insist that we spend some time during most training sessions talking with you and giving suggestions on what you can do outside of the personal training appointments to achieve the results you've been hoping for.

 Some of my personal training clients have chosen to hire outside coaches who are not personal trainers to work with them more extensively on coaching in particular areas.
 These individuals are specialists in the coaching field and have education and certification in coaching.

 As I mentioned, Home Bodies services include coaching as part of the personal training appointments, but it is usually limited to 10 or 15 minutes during your personal training appointment or your exercise program design appointment.
 Many people can achieve great results with this amount of coaching and the level of coaching expertise that we offer.